cocos-creator/docs-3d-deprecated/en/editor/publish/publish-wechatgame.md

-# Publish to WeChat Mini Games
+# Publishing to WeChat Mini Games

-The runtime environment of the WeChat Mini Game is an extension of the WeChat Mini Program, providing a WebGL interface encapsulation based on the mini program environment, greatly improving rendering capabilities and performance.
+The runtime environment of the **WeChat Mini Game** is an extension of the **WeChat Mini Program**, providing a WebGL interface encapsulation based on the mini program environment, greatly improving rendering capabilities and performance.
 However, since these interfaces are encapsulated by the WeChat team, they are not equivalent to the browser environment.

-As the engine side, in order to make the developers' workload as easy as possible, our main tasks for developers include the following:
+On the engine side, in order to make the developers' workload as easy as possible, our main tasks for developers include the following:

 - The engine framework adapts to the WeChat Mini Game API, pure game logic level, developers do not need any additional modifications.
-- The Cocos Creator 3D editor provides a fast packaging process, released directly as a **WeChat Mini Game**, and automatically evokes the WeChat DevTools.
+- The Cocos Creator 3D editor provides a fast packaging process, released directly as a **WeChat Mini Game**, and automatically evokes the **WeChat DevTools**.
 - Automatically load remote resources, cache resources, and cache resource version control.

-In addition, the game submission, review and release process of the WeChat Mini Game is no different from the WeChat Mini Program.
-Please refer to the [WeChat Mini Game Developer Document](https://developers.weixin.qq.com/minigame/en/dev/guide/).
+In addition, the game submission, review and release process of the **WeChat Mini Game** is no different from the **WeChat Mini Program**.
+Please refer to the [WeChat Mini Game Developer Documentation](https://developers.weixin.qq.com/minigame/en/dev/guide/).

-## Publish WeChat Mini Games with Cocos Creator 3D
+## Publishing WeChat Mini Games with Cocos Creator 3D

-1. Download WeChat DevTools on [WeChat Official Document](https://developers.weixin.qq.com/miniprogram/en/dev/devtools/download.html)
+1. Download **WeChat DevTools** on [WeChat Official Document](https://developers.weixin.qq.com/miniprogram/en/dev/devtools/download.html)

-2. Set the WeChatGame App Path in **Cocos Creator 3D -> Preferences -> [Native Develop](../../editor/preferences/index.md)**.
+2. Set the **WeChatGame App Path** in **Cocos Creator 3D -> Preferences -> [Native Develop](../../editor/preferences/index.md)**.

     ![](./publish-wechatgame/preference.png)